Get Shit Done

 From planned to executed in a few easy steps.

 Most planning tools stop at the list.
 Get Shit Done doesn’t.
-The moment the plan is ready, you decide what happens to it.
+The moment the plan is ready, you decide what happens next.

 Yours to do?
 Pick a day and time slot — the tool builds the calendar event.
 Not yours?
 Pick who, pick a tone (nine options, from Professional to Hype Beast), and the tool drafts the message.
-Copy, share, or send.
+Copy and send.

 Schedule it